Fryie/ipfs-ruby/README.md

 Work in progress.

 ## Installation
+Requires Ruby > 2.1, since it uses the new required keyword arguments syntax.

 (The following doesn't work yet, the gem is not yet released on Rubygems.
 In the meantime, run ```rake install``` from the project root.)